-Some people think that the GED is a bit easier than the SAT or ACT but taking the GED and attaining scores in the college-ready ranges is very challenging, especially for students that typically made low grades during their high school years and dropped out.
+Some people think that the GED is a bit easier than the SAT or ACT, but taking the GED and attaining scores in the college-ready range is very challenging, especially for students that typically made low grades during their high school years and quit school prematurely.

 The GED exam allows students to demonstrate that they have skills and knowledge at the level of holders of a common high school diploma.
 Attaining passing scores on the four GED modules proves that they are academically advanced at a level that compares to that of high school grads.

 GED students that have received passing scores across the four subtests can apply for jobs that require a high school degree and apply to college in the same way as holders of a high school diploma.

 The SAT (Scholastic Assessment Test) is a standardized, computer-adaptive test used by many colleges and universities and required to be taken by high school juniors or seniors before the schools will accept them for admission to their academic programs.

 The SAT measures knowledge and skills in the subject fields of reading, writing, and mathematics in two testing fields: writing/reading and math.
 Students will receive separate scores in each of these two subdivisions.

 SAT testing will take 4 hours, and the test includes 10 separate sections that include both multiple-choice and essay-style questions.
 For each of the two SAT subdivisions (reading/writing and math), test-takers receive scores between 200 and 800.
 A 500-score is considered average.